Contact meContact megiedrius@tamulaitis.lt

 The Idea

 We had a small game development studio and we were working on our main title Puke’n’Roll.
 The whole company started from the idea for that game but it was a bit above our competences at the time.
 The development went slowly, especially the coding part.
 Everybody was a bit tired from not releasing anything and we had some spare illustrator / animator capacity in the team.
 So our art lead Andrius Labašauskas came up with an idea to make a simple game where all objects were captured using stop motion animation.
 We liked the idea and green-lighted it.
 We caped the timeline to around two weeks and agreed that we will be working on weekends on this fun side project.
-We chose fruits and vegetables as the main theme, because they were colorful, diverse and easy to get.
+We chose fruits and vegetables as the main theme, because they were colorful, diverse and cheap.
 We decided that the game will be a vertical shooter.

 First few weekends were lots of fun!
 We got all sorts of equipment including green screens, lights and good cameras from our friends working in film industry.
 We bought few big bags of exotic fruits and vegetables and I bought the box of plane models that I loved building when I was a kid.
 We started photographing them and trying out different animations.
 The photo below illustrates how our studio looked at the time.